release-engineering/pom-manipulation-ext/guide/dep-manip.md

 ### BOM Generation

 If the property `-DbomBuilder=true` is set, then the PME BOM Builder will be activated.
-This will deploy a new POM to the repository under the GAV `<project-top-level-groupId>.<project-top-level-artifactId>:pme-bom:<version>` e.g. `org.projectOne.artifactOne:pme-bom:1.0.0`.
+This will deploy a new POM to the repository under the GAV `<project-top-level-groupId>.<project-top-level-artifactId>:pme-bom:<version>` e.g., `org.projectOne.artifactOne:pme-bom:1.0.0`.
 It will contain a list of all adjusted modules and is suitable for use as a remote BOM.
-As it has a predictable name it may be used in a build of a subsequent project to align to this one e.g.
+As it has a predictable name it may be used in a build of a subsequent project to align to this one e.g.,
     PWD=<project two> ; mvn -DdependencyManagement=org.projectOne.artifactOne:pme-bom:1.0.0 -Dversion.suffix=rebuild-1 clean install

 **Note:** The new BOM will be installed and deployed via a custom plugin that is added to the top level project.
 The plugin is configured to only run on the top level POM and will not fail if the BOM POM does not exist.